flaxandteal/flaxandteal-website/content/_index.md

        cta_link: '/products/#the-data-times'
   - type: contact
     heading: 'Let’s work together'
     text: 'Interested in our work?
-We’d love to hear more about your particular needs – and we’re confident we can guide you.'
+We’d love to hear more about your particular needs – and we’re confident we can guide you. <br><br> For enquiries email info@flaxandteal.co.uk'
 ---